 Other than this, speech therapists need some unique features for their practices.
 They have complex document management needs.
 They also want to follow the American Speech-Language-Hearing Association’s (ASHA) guidelines.

 Each practice has its own needs.
-Some practices want full-fledged EHR software for clinical documentation and support services.
+Some practices want full-fledged EMR software for clinical documentation and support services.
 Others need practices management features like appointment making and billing capabilities to streamline administrative and financial tasks.

 To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
-Before choosing a Speech Therapy Electronic Health Records Software, we should check if the software system has the following key features:
+Before choosing a Speech Therapy Electronic Medical Records Software, we should check if the software system has the following key features:

 The speech therapists need to record large volumes of data in the EMR software.
 The software must have enough storage that can manage and handle all the medical data efficiently.